Requirements for Maintaining Certification as a CPEO

 Note: The Online Registration system currently does not provide for submitting quarterly assertions and attestations from the controlled group license.
 So, while CPEOs and CPEO applicants in the same controlled group submit quarterly assertions and attestations for all CPEO applicants and CPEOs in the controlled group on a controlled group basis, CPEO and CPEO applicant members of the controlled group must each separately submit a copy of these quarterly assertions and attestations through their own CPEO or CPEO applicant accounts.

-Reporting Requirements
+Reporting requirements

-Commencement and Termination of Contracts
+Commencement and termination of contracts

 Once certified, a CPEO must report the commencement or termination of any CPEO contract between the CPEO and a customer, or any service agreement described in §31.3504-2(b)(2) between the CPEO and a client, and the name and EIN of such customer or client, using Form 8973, Certified Professional Employer Organization/Customer Reporting AgreementPDF.
 A CPEO must submit Form 8973 within 30 days of the commencement of any CPEO contract or service agreement (including the conversion of an existing service agreement to a CPEO contract and vice versa).
 Form 8973 must also be filed 30 days after the termination of any CPEO contract or service agreement.
 There are special timing rules applicable to newly certified CPEOs.
-See Revenue Procedure 2017-14 for more information.
+See Revenue Procedure 2023-18 for more information.

 A CPEO that is treated as an employer of a covered employee under section 3511 of the Code must meet all reporting and recordkeeping requirements described in subtitle F of the Code that are applicable to employers, in a manner consistent with such treatment.
 Specifically, with any Form 940, Employer's Annual Federal Unemployment (FUTA) Tax Return, Form 941, Employer's QUARTERLY Federal Tax Return, and Form 943, Employer's Annual Federal Tax Return for Agricultural Employees, that it files, a CPEO must also file the appropriate Schedule R. Form 940 and, except with respect to the first calendar quarter for which the CPEO is certified, Form 941, along with all required schedules, including Schedule R, must be electronically filed.
-Additionally, with respect to 2017, a CPEO is not required to electronically file the Form 941 and its accompanying schedules for any quarter that begins on or before the date the CPEO receives notice of certification.
+Additionally, a CPEO is not required to electronically file the Form 941 and its accompanying schedules for any quarter that begins on or before the date the CPEO receives notice of certification.

 See the instructions for Form 940, Form 941, Form 943, Schedule R (Form 940), Schedule R (Form 941), and Schedule R (Form 943) for additional information on filing these forms.

-Material Changes
+Material changes

-Reporting to Customers
+Reporting to customers

 A CPEO must notify a customer in writing if its CPEO contract has been transferred to another person (or if another person will report, withhold, or pay, under such other person's EIN, any applicable federal employment taxes with respect to the remuneration of any individuals covered by its CPEO contract with the customer) and provide the customer with the name and EIN of such other person no later than 10 days after the transfer or other applicable event.